eazzzon/TinyPdfTalksToText/README.md

 python pdfToTable.py
 ```

-A later process with dataframe is possible to split the texts in the columns via `.split()` function in pandas
+A built-in function is provided to convert string to float data

 Send me [email](yishen.zhang@kuleuven.be) if you ran into any problem.